 This requires that the system check the courses the student has taken and compare them with the program requirements (both course requirements and GPA requirements) and compares them with the courses the student listed on their Form 1.
 (For example, if they have taken a different set of courses than listed on their Form 1 then they will not be cleared for graduation).
 You could simplify the process by checking for program requirements when they submit their Form 1 -- i.e., check if the courses listed on their Form 1 meet the course requirements of the MS program; thus, the application for graduation will only test if they have filed a Form 1 and if they satisfy the GPA rule.

-If you want to simplify the project in Phase 1 (at the risk of losing 10% of the points), assume that only MS students will apply for graduation.
-The program requirements for both the MS and PhD are provided in the appendix.

 In general, program requirements for the degree (e.g., required courses for the MS degree) should be stored in the database.
 This will allow changes to the program requirements to be made without code modifications.

 Once a student is cleared for graduation by passing the audit, the GS formally process their application and they “graduate”.
 Note that a student can be cleared for graduation but they do not actually graduate until the GS, or another authorized user, enters this information into the system and formally clears them.